Get to know KIAC’s administrative team

 Producer, Dawson City International Short Film Festival/ Artists Residency Coordinator

 Yet another transplanted Ontarian, Dan attended the first Dawson City International Short Film Festival (2000) as a visiting filmmaker.
-Eight years later, after many return trips as KIAC Artist in Residence, ad hoc teacher and other sundry jobs, he and his partner Laurie moved here in 2007.
-It’s his 10th Film Festival this year … and he may just stick around until he gets it right.
+Eight years later, after many return trips as KIAC Artist in Residence, ad hoc teacher and other sundry jobs, he and his partner Laurie moved here in 2007 to produce the film festival … he may just stick around until he gets it right.
 Dan continues to thrive in obscurity as a filmmaker.
 Please add to his visitors count at www.sokcinema.ca.

 Courtney Wallace comes to the Yukon from a river valley in New Brunswick and has spent time in other places in the middle of this continent.
 She arrived in Dawson to check out the music festival and find out what the fuss was all about.
 She found out, and has been smitten with the town ever since.